NeuralEnsemble/libNeuroML/README.md

 ## Changelog

+### version 0.2.54
+ - Using Schema for NeuroML v2.1.
+Better compatibility with Python 3

  ### version 0.2.50
   - Updated to use the final stable Schema for NeuroML v2.0

 ### version 0.2.47
  - Updated to use the final stable Schema for NeuroML v2beta5